 WHY WE LIKE IT: The deepest diving underwater drone on our list, able to reach depths of 150M (492 ft,) this high tech ROV also offers 4K video, 64 GB storage and an easy to use smartphone app.
 It’s great for underwater videographers, small salvage operations and content creators looking to get high quality shareable footage of fish, scuba divers, sunken ruins and more.

 The camera shoots 4K video at 30 p and, like our top pick, the PowerRay, it can stream in real time at 1080p or store up to 64 GB of footage for later retrieval.
-Control is via an included smartphone app, compatible with iOS and Android and with a user interface that will be intuitive and easy to master for anyone at all familiar with flying drones.
+Control is via an included smartphone app, compatible with iOS and Android, and with a user interface that will be intuitive and easy to master for anyone at all familiar with flying drones.
 That said, it doesn’t take any particular expertise to set up this drone, in spite of its impressive capabilities.
-Thanks to its deeper diving, excellent maneuverability and rugged construction, this ROV is useful for underwater exploration, archaeology, treasure hunting, coral reef viewing and more.
+Thanks to the Geneinno Titan’s deeper diving, excellent maneuverability, and rugged construction, this ROV is useful for underwater exploration, archaeology, treasure hunting, coral reef viewing and more.
 For more down to Earth photography, check out the best waterproof cameras.

 #3 Chasing GM0001 Gladius